Recommender Systems with Generative Retrieval: Experiments

-\textbf{Sequence-to-Sequence Model.} We use the open-sourced T5X framework~\cite{roberts2022t5x} to implement our transformer based encoder-decoder architecture.
-To allow the model to process the input for the sequential recommendation task, we add semantic codewords to the vocabulary of the sequence-to-sequence model.
-In particular, we add 1024 ($256\times4$) tokens to the vocabulary.
-In addition to the semantic codewords, we also add user-specific tokens to the vocabulary.
-To keep the vocabulary size limited, we only added 2000 tokens for user IDs.
+\textbf{Sequence-to-Sequence Model Implementation Details.} We use the open-sourced T5X framework~\cite{roberts2022t5x} to implement our transformer based encoder-decoder architecture.
+To allow the model to process the input for the sequential recommendation task, the vocabulary of the sequence-to-sequence model contains the tokens for each semantic codeword.
+In particular, the vocabulary contains 1024 ($256\times4$) tokens to represent items in the corpus.
+In addition to the semantic codewords for items, we add user-specific tokens to the vocabulary.
+To keep the vocabulary size limited, we only add 2000 tokens for user IDs.
 We use the Hashing Trick~\cite{weinberger2009feature} to map the raw user ID to one of the 2000 user ID tokens.
 We construct the input sequence as the user Id token followed by the sequence of Semantic ID tokens corresponding to a given user's item interaction history.
-We found that adding user ID to the input, allows the model to personalize the recommended items.
+We found that adding user ID to the input, allows the model to personalize the items retrieved.

-We use 4 layers each for the encoder and decoder models with 6 self-attention heads of dimension 64 in each layer.
+We use 4 layers each for the transformer-based encoder and decoder models with 6 self-attention heads of dimension 64 in each layer.
 We used the ReLU activation function for all the layers.
 The MLP and the input dimension was set as 1024 and 128, respectively.
 We used a dropout of 0.1.
 Overall, the model has around 13 million parameters.
 We train this model for 200k steps for the ``Beauty'' and ``Sports and Outdoors'' dataset.
 Due to the smaller size of the ``Toys and Games'' dataset, it is trained only for 100k steps.
 We use a batch size of 256.
 The learning rate is $0.01$ for the first 10k steps and then follows an inverse square root decay schedule.